-2.2 Status of the Subordinated Notes
+2.3 Status of the Subordinated Notes

-This Condition 2.2 applies only to Subordinated Notes and references to "Notes" and "Noteholders" in this Condition shall be construed accordingly.
+This Condition 2.3 applies only to Subordinated Notes and references to "Notes" and "Noteholders" in this Condition shall be construed accordingly.

-- (a) The Notes constitute subordinated and unsecured obligations of the Bank and rank pari passu among themselves.
-The Notes are subordinated as described in Condition 2.2(b). - (b) In the event of the liquidation or insolvency (in Icelandic: slit eða gjaldþrot) of the Bank, the rights of the Noteholders to payments on or in respect of the Notes shall rank: - (i) pari passu without preference among themselves; - (ii) pari passu with present or future claims in respect of Parity Securities; - (iii) in priority to any present or future claims in respect of Junior Securities; and - (iv) junior to any present or future claims in respect of Senior Creditors. - (c) In the Conditions, the following expressions shall have the following meanings:
+- (a) The Notes and any relative Coupons are subordinated and unsecured obligations of the Bank and rank pari passu without any preference among themselves.
+The Notes are subordinated as described in Condition 2.3(b). - (b) In the event of the liquidation or insolvency (in Icelandic: slit eða gjaldþrot) of the Bank, the rights of the Noteholders to payments on or in respect of the Notes shall rank:

+- (i) pari passu without preference among themselves; - (ii) pari passu with present or future claims in respect of Parity Securities; - (iii) in priority to any present or future claims in respect of Junior Securities; and - (iv) junior to any present or future claims of Senior Creditors.